Saad-Hassan25/Face-Finder/README.md

 ## 🎯 What It Does

 - **Index Photo Collections**: Process folders of images to detect and index all faces
+- **Google Drive Integration**: Connect to your Google Drive and index photos directly from the cloud
 - **Find People in Photos**: Upload a selfie and find all photos containing that person
 - **Face Verification**: Compare two photos to check if they're the same person
 - **Album Management**: Save indexed galleries as albums to switch between events/collections